 Starting Too Broad

-The most common mistake is attempting to deploy agentic AI across too many domains simultaneously.
-Broad rollouts create competing data requirements, unclear ownership, uneven governance, and delayed ROI because no single workflow gets enough focus to prove value.
+The most common mistake is trying to deploy agentic AI across too many domains at once.
+Broad rollouts create competing data requirements, unclear ownership, and delayed ROI because no single workflow gets enough focus to prove value.

 Build vs. Buy Decision Framework